To begin the year we have been talking about the difference between a fixed and growth mindset.

 Mindsets are beliefs about yourself and your most basic qualities.
 Think about your intelligence, your talents, your personality.
 Are these qualities simply fixed traits, carved in stone and that’s that?
 Or are they things you can grow throughout your life?

-We started by writing down something we feel we can not do, or are not good at.
+We started by writing down in red pen something we feel we can not do, or are not good at.
+We discussed what the red pen symbolizes, which for most people is the colour people use to mark something incorrect.

 We then looked at the two different mindsets.